 SMC employees may register up to 3 vehicles per permit but a citation will be issued if more than one vehicle, registered to the same permit, is parked in one of the SMC lots at the same time.

-Directions: Students can park in Structures 2, 3 & 4.
+- Directions: Students can park in Structures 2, 3, and 4.

-- Enter structure 1 from Pico at 18th.
+- Enter structure 2 under the Student Services Center from Pico and 18th.

 Center for Media & Design